fayazara/replicate-nano-banana/README.md

 1. Set environment variables in Cloudflare dashboard or via `wrangler secret put`
 2. Configure `WEBHOOK_HOST` for your production domain
 3. Set up KV namespace for rate limiting (see above)
-4. Build and deploy using Wrangler or Cloudflare Pages
+4. Build and deploy using Wrangler or Cloudflare Workers